Five Nights at Freddy's: Security Breach: Plot

-Five Nights at Freddy's: Security Breach takes place in a massive entertainment complex known as Freddy Fazbear's Mega Pizzaplex, which has animatronic mascots, Glamrock Freddy, Glamrock Chica, Montgomery Gator, and Roxanne Wolf.
+Five Nights at Freddy's: Security Breach takes place in a massive entertainment complex known as Freddy Fazbear's Mega Pizzaplex, which has animatronic mascots, Glamrock Freddy, Glamrock Chica, Montgomery "Monty" Gator, and Roxanne "Roxy" Wolf.
 As the animatronics perform for an audience at the complex, Freddy suddenly suffers a malfunction and breaks down on stage, ending the performance.
 Afterwards, he is taken to Rockstar Row and discovers that a young boy named Gregory is hiding inside his stomach compartment.
-After the discovery, Vanessa, a female security guard and the only human on staff for the night, orders all animatronics and employee robots—most of which have become aggressive for unknown reasons—to search for Gregory.
+After the discovery, Vanessa, a female security guard and the only human on staff for the night, orders all animatronics and staff bots—most of which have become aggressive for unknown reasons—to search for Gregory.

 As a result of the malfunction and his fear of Vanessa, Freddy disobeys her orders and instead guides Gregory to the lobby to help him escape, only for the complex to lock up for the night and trap him inside until they reopen in the morning.
 Until the complex reopens, Freddy helps Gregory survive the night and guides him through the Pizzaplex.
 After the two elude Vanessa and the animatronics and take refuge in a security office, Gregory manages to gain access to the complex's surveillance system.
 To obtain access to certain parts of the complex, Gregory attempts to acquire high-level security badges from the complex's daycare, encountering the Daycare Attendant in his "Sun form".
 Whilst in the daycare, a power outage forces Gregory to confront Sun's hostile alter ego, Moon.
 He manages to restore its power, but the Attendant (as Sun) kicks Gregory out for turning the lights off.
 It proceeds to then alert the animatronics of his location before he is rescued by Freddy.